jnous/drupal-docker/README.md

 This project creates Docker containers for Drupal development.
 Drupal project is created based on [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project), database is MariaDB 10, tools such as Drush, Drupal Console, Node.js ans Sass are available.
 Also support for PhpStorm Docker integration is included.

+It has been build primarily Drupal 8 in mind, so if installing Drupal 7 you might run into some issues, though they should not be impossible to solve.
+Using Composer to manage also Drupal 7 installation is strongly recommended, although a script utilising Drush is included.
+See [Using Composer in a Drupal project](https://www.drupal.org/node/2404989) for details.

 ## Quick installation

 On OS X, you will need the GNU coreutils package, available through Homebrew: `brew install coreutils socat` (socat is included for PhpStorm support).